-In all growth scenarios except from Scenario A, the 46.8ha of employment allocations and extant planning permissions could meet future need.
-However, when taking into the 23.6ha of employment land that could be lost over the Local Plan period, the Borough under Scenarios A and B results has a potential deficit in B1a/b floorspace to meet futures needs.
-In reality, replacing employment land on a like-for-like basis is unlikely and it may be possible to develop land in a more efficient manner, which could lower or eliminate the deficits from Table 4.7.

-The future employment land and floorspace pipeline are estimated to have enough capacity to provide space for the total increase in jobs forecast in all four scenarios.
-However, under Scenario A, a deficit is capacity for B1a/b jobs could occur.
-The deficit is caused by a high number of prior approvals for converting B1a/b space to C3.
-Some of the prior approvals have not been implemented due to current market conditions; however, the potential impact on the Borough's office stock remains in effect.
+- In all growth scenarios, the 41.7ha of new employment land could meet future need.
+However, when taking into account the 21.0ha of employment land that could be lost over the Local Plan period, the Borough under Scenarios A has a potential deficit in B1a/b floorspace to meet futures needs.
+In reality, replacing employment land on a like-for-like basis is unlikely and it may be possible to develop land in a more efficient manner, which could lower or eliminate the deficits from Table 4.7. - 4.8 The future employment land and floorspace pipeline are estimated to have enough capacity to provide space for the total increase in jobs forecast in all four scenarios.
+In reality, the level of jobs capacity could be even larger as some of the extant planning permissions and prior approvals in the pipeline may not be initiated in the future.

-5.0 Implications and Conclusions
+Implications and Conclusions

-5.1This section considers policy and other approaches in relation to employment space to inform the Local Plan and potential measures to bring forward employment sites.
+This section considers policy and other approaches in relation to employment space to inform the Local Plan and potential measures to bring forward employment sites.
 To inform this section a review of Local Plan policies and public representations on the Draft Local Plan consultation.